legodud3/family-tree/README.md

 2. **Answer area (below the question)**

    * Hidden by default; appears once X is selected and a path exists.
-   * Shows exactly one thing in v0:
+   * Shows exactly two things in v0:

-     * **Relationship path from me to X**
+     * **Relationship path from me to X (1-D text)**
-       Example:
-       `You → Dad → Ramesh`
+       Example: `You → Dad → Ramesh`
+     * **A 2-D mini diagram of the same path**
+       Nodes are laid out by generation (parents above, children below, spouse/siblings on the same row), connected by lines labeled with the relationship type (parent/child/spouse/sibling).

 No additional panels, no maps, no profile pages.
-Just this one question text, one selector, and a compact answer block.
+Just this one question text, one selector, and a compact text + visual answer block.

 ---